sora-xor/sora-docs/src/register-an-asset.md

 ---
-title: Register an Asset on the Sora Network | Sora Docs
+title: Register an Asset on the SORA Network | SORA Docs
 head:
   - - meta
     - name: description
-      content: Learn how to register an asset on the Sora Network.
-Discover the process of listing and registering new digital assets within the Sora ecosystem.
-Explore the requirements, procedures, and considerations for asset registration, and understand the benefits of having your asset registered on the Sora Network.
+      content: Learn how to register an asset on the SORA Network.
+Discover the process of listing and registering new digital assets within the SORA ecosystem.
+Explore the requirements, procedures, and considerations for asset registration, and understand the benefits of having your asset registered on the SORA Network.
   - - meta
     - name: keywords
-      content: register an asset, Sora Network, digital assets, asset registration, listing assets, requirements, procedures, Sora ecosystem
+      content: register an asset, SORA Network, digital assets, asset registration, listing assets, requirements, procedures, SORA ecosystem
 ---

 # Registration